 Centre Members and Associates

-Previously Martin also worked as a Research Associate at the University of Leicester and he has some commercial experience in Data-Management and Analytics.
+Previously Martin also worked as a Research Associate at Loughborough University's Computer Science and Information Science departments, as well as the University of Leicester, and he has some commercial experience in Data Science and Analytics.
 Martin obtained his PhD in Computer Science at Loughborough University.

 - Web 2.0 and digital citizenship